Economy of Asia: 2008–2019

-2020-present
+2020–present

-The Asian economies were affected by the COVID-19 pandemic that started in the Hubei province of China, the country of origin of the virus and one of the worst-hit worldwide in terms of overall confirmed cases.
+The Asian economies were affected by the demographic shifts between China and India, the latter becoming the world's most populous country in the middle of the decade, as well as the COVID-19 pandemic that started in the Hubei province of China, the country of origin of the first confirmed virus case.
 China's economy experienced its first contraction in the post-Mao era as a result of the COVID-19 pandemic.
-Iran is the worst-hit country in Asia in terms of mortality rate after China, raising concerns of an economic collapse following the U.S. expansion of sanctions against them during the Trump administration since 2019 and declining oil prices due to both the ongoing economic collapse in Venezuela and the oil price war between Saudi Arabia and Russia.
+Iran is the second worst-hit country in Asia in terms of mortality rate after India, raising concerns of an economic collapse following the U.S. expansion of sanctions against them during the Trump administration since 2019 and declining oil prices due to both the ongoing economic collapse in Venezuela and the oil price war between Saudi Arabia and Russia.

-Japan was also affected by the COVID-19 pandemic amidst its declining population and a stagnant economy since the 2011 Fukushima nuclear accident, with the postponement of 2020 Summer Olympics that it is set to host.
+Japan was also affected by the COVID-19 pandemic amidst its declining population and a stagnant economy since the 2011 Fukushima nuclear accident, with its postponed hosting of the Summer Olympics to 2021.
 South Korea, Singapore, Qatar, the Philippines, Indonesia and India were also affected by the COVID-19 pandemic, further raising fears of a recession across the continent after a streak of stock market losses in the region amidst nationwide lockdown in India and continued school and work closures in China, effectively quarantining more than 2 billion people (a quarter of the world's current human population).

-Turkey was one of the few nations in the globe where activity continued to grow in 2020, while Central Asian nations withstood the crisis with less economic damage.
-The economic contractions in nations with strong tourism-focused economies and nations with stricter pandemic containment policies were both significantly more severe.
+Turkey was one of the few nations in the globe where activity continued to grow throughout the COVID pandemic, while Central Asian nations withstood the crisis with less economic damage.
+Turkey and Syria's economies, however, faced pressure as a result of the series of earthquakes that struck both countries in 2023 alongside continuing economic sanctions against both countries.
+The economic contractions in nations with strong tourism-focused economies and nations with stricter pandemic containment policies, particularly in Thailand and Indonesia, were shorter but both significantly more severe during the COVID pandemic.
+Vietnam's economy, however, benefited from their strong COVID pandemic response and overtook the Philippines as the third largest economy in Southeast Asia in 2022.